 (ii) over a period of time;

-(e) if the CDR consumer gave the consent for collection of CDR data over a period of time:
+(e) if a collection consent or disclosure consent applies over a period of time:

 (i) what that period is; and

-(ii) how often data has been, and is expected to be, collected over that period;
+(ii) how often data has been, and is expected to be, collected or disclosed over that period;

+(ea) for an insight disclosure consent and a TA disclosure consent— to whom the CDR data was disclosed and when;

 (f) if the consent is current—when it is scheduled to expire;

 (g) if the consent is not current—when it expired;

-(h) information relating to CDR data that was collected pursuant to the consent (see rule 7.4).
+(h) information relating to CDR data that was collected or disclosed pursuant to the consent (see rule 7.4 and rule 7.9);

+(i) if the CDR data may be collected by the provider under a CAP arrangement;

+(i) the provider’s name; and

+(ii) the provider’s accreditation number;

+(i) details of each amendment that has been made to the consent.

-Note 1: For paragraph (f), consents to collect and use CDR data expire at the latest 12 months after they are given: see paragraph 4.14(1)(d).
+Note 1: For paragraph (f), consents expire at the latest 12 months after they are given or, in some circumstances, amended: see paragraph 4.14(1)(d).

 Note 2: For the specific uses that are possible, see the data minimisation principle (rule 1.8).